In this post:

 What is TikTok For Business?

 TikTok positions itself as an avenue for marketers to create content that becomes part of its community through its self-serve advertising initiative, TikTok For Business.
-Similar to the Google Ads and Bing Ads program, TikTok For Business is carefully designed to give advertisers the right tools to market your brand creatively with TikTok ads, to reach both your target and new audiences alike, and to optimize your campaigns with robust data.
-In a lot of ways, advertisers will find that TikTok For Business is similar to what other social media advertising platforms (Facebook, Instagram, Twitter, and Snapchat) are offering.
+Similar to the Google Ads and Bing Ads program, TikTok For Business is carefully designed to give advertisers the right tools to market their brand creatively with TikTok ads, to reach both their target and new audiences alike, and to optimize their campaigns with robust data.
+In a lot of ways, advertisers will find that TikTok For Business is similar to what other social media advertising platforms, such as Facebook, Instagram, Twitter, and Snapchat, are offering.
 What sets TikTok ads apart from the pack at this moment is that this platform isn't nearly as saturated with advertising, thus making your ad stand out.

 TikTok For Business features the following ad formats: